Fall Mantel Decorating Ideas

 Birch Bark Candleholder

+Candles are easy and reusable fireplace mantel decor.
 Check out Barbara's (justasmidgen.com) take on seasonal candles.
-She achieved picturesque rustic appeal by wrapping a store-bought candle with pretty birch bark and finishing it with leather string.
+She achieved picturesque rustic appeal by wrapping a faux candle with pretty birch bark and finishing it with leather string.
 A bunch of these dotting a holiday-theme mantel would feel cozy and bright.

 Harvest Blessings Mantel